cuteribs/dapr-shop/readme.md

 Open `src/web/web.http` in `VS` or `VSCode` to test the app.

-> To run the app on Windows, you need to initialize dapr runtime in slim mode.
-And to enable dapr Actor feature, you'll need to run dapr placement service with `%USERPROFILE%/.dapr/bin/placement.exe -port 6050`;
+> To run the app on Windows or without Docker, you need to initialize Dapr runtime in slim mode.
+And to enable Dapr Actor feature, you'll need to run Dapr placement service with `%USERPROFILE%/.dapr/bin/placement -port 6050`;